LINE-PESC/neural-event-model/README.md

 ## Requirements

-This code depends on Keras 2.0.4, and is written in Python 3.6.
+This code depends on Keras 2.0.4 and Gensim 1.0.1, and is written in Python 3.6.

 ## Data Format